Best

 Fort McMurray

-Fort McMurray reported a 28% year-over-year increase in sales, with the average price falling by 8% to $344,098.
-The months of supply in Fort McMurray was 4.51, which has decreased by 22% year-over-year.
+Fort McMurray experienced a 19% year-over-year increase in sales to 113, with the average price increasing 5% to $368,976.
+The months of supply in Fort McMurray decreased to 3.37, down 27% year-over-year, though it remains higher than other Alberta markets.

 CityAverage Home Prices